What causes a bad hotel wifi experience? Well, there could be many factors, but we’ll go over the main wifi problems in this blog.

-This is all too often the main issue, either the WAN (Wide Area Network)also known as simply the Internet connection, or how it’s being used.
+This is all too often the main issue, either the Wide Area Network (WAN), also known as simply the internet connection, or how it’s being used.

-Add onto that Skype for business calls, emails with attachments etc & you can soon use up all the available bandwidth.
+Add onto that, Microsoft Teams/Zoom/Google Hangouts etc for business calls, apps, such as Slack for instant communication and emails with attachments, you can soon use up all the available bandwidth.
 Bear in mind asynchronous (large download/small upload) connections such as ADSL are negatively affected on the download if the upload connection is saturated.

 So, you’re one of the few that has a great internet feed – what else could be providing the guests with a poor experience?

 Well, how each individual device can use that connection.

 Are you filtering what sites users can go to?

 Now most hotels don’t want to limit their guests too much, but you certainly want to ensure they aren’t engaging in illegal activity if you can help it.

 After all that can come back to bite you.
 Can you prove it isn’t staff who were engaged in those activities?

 A good guest wifi portal with URL filtering and logging should be able to provide this.